microsoft/kernel-memory/docs/FAQ.md

     [Here](../examples/002-dotnet-WebClient/README.md) you can find an example
     showing the web client interacting with the service.

-2. Alternatively, you can **embed Semantic Memory directly into your .NET applications**, using the **Serverless Memory client**.
+2. Alternatively, you can **embed Kernel Memory directly into your .NET applications**, using the **Serverless Memory client**.
 This is limited to .NET applications and doesn't allow mixing .NET pipelines with pipeline handlers written in Python or TypeScript.
 The serverless approach can be